renzhengru/personal_web/content/authors/admin/_index.md

     institution: Department of Marine Technology, Norwegian University of Science and Technology, Trondheim, Norway
     year: 2013-2015
   - course: BEng in Ocean Engineering
-    institution: Department of Naval Architecture and Offshore engineering, Dalian University of Technology, China
+    institution: Department of Naval Architecture and Offshore Engineering, Dalian University of Technology, China
     year: 2008-2012

 # Interests to show in About widget